Mikejo5000/vsts-docs-pr/docs/report/admin/upload-reports.md

 [![Review team activities](_img/step-4-review-team-activities.png)](review-team-activities-for-useful-reports.md)

 >[!IMPORTANT]
 >**Feature availability**: You can only add a report server to an on-premises TFS.
-If you're using VSTS, adding a report server isn't a supported option, instead, you can use the [Analytics Service](../analytics/index.md).
+If you're using Azure DevOps, adding a report server isn't a supported option, instead, you can use the [Analytics Service](../analytics/index.md).

 By adding a report server to your TFS (on-premises) deployment, you can access a wealth of data about your team's projects, such as build quality, bug trends, burndown, and test progress.
 SQL Server Reporting Services (SSRS) reports provide insight to help teams manage work and improve processes.